splunk/public-o11y-docs/admin/subscription-usage/monitor-imm-billing-usage.rst

 .. _imm-throttling:

-System limits and throttling
+System limits and data throttling
 ====================================================================

-Observability Cloud products, including Infrastructure Monitoring, have system limits to protect the service's performance, stability, and reliability.
+Observability Cloud products, including Infrastructure Monitoring, have system limits to protect the service's performance.
 If you exceed those limits, the platform starts to throttle the data you send in.

-.. note:: Throttling starts after you've exceeded your system limits.
-All data sent within your limits is ingested.

-System limits are determined by your subscription.
 To learn more, see :ref:`per-product-limits`.